 Roads: E25, SS1

 Ewa and husband (owners) are excellent and very helpful.
-Ewa speaks English fluently and very vivacious, especially about Genoa; her excitement about site-seeing in Genoa is infectious.
+Ewa speaks English fluently and very vivacious, especially about Genoa – her excitement about site-seeing in Genoa is infectious.

 Only about 10kms out of Genoa, Pegli is a small seaside town with a much quainter feel.
-Although traffic isn’t slower (it is Italy after all), there seems to be less cars here so streets appear to be quieter.
+Although traffic isn’t slower – it is Italy after all – there seems to be less cars here so streets appear to be quieter.

 Gorgeous old architecture graces this town and Genoa is easily accessible by train, water bus, or bus.
 Take a lovely relaxing walk along the seafront.

 I had a full-on half-hour conversation in Italian about religion, migrants, philosophy, and more.
 My head hurt afterwards as after only three days in Italy, I am struggling to remember my Italian, which I’ve barely spoken in many years.

-Lovely meeting my cousin for the very first time, and kindly collected us from Pegli for the drive to Valle Calde, which is about half an hour away, to have lunch and meet his parents.
+Lovely meeting my cousin for the very first time, and kindly collecting us from Pegli for the drive to Valle Calde, which is about half an hour away, to have lunch and meet his parents.

 My cousin and her husband bought the house and slowly renovating it between working – a slow and hard labour of love.
 Also met their 6-month old pup Hero, who is absolutely gorgeous and full of mischief.

-Many fruit trees adorn the grounds, even a Kiwi Fruit tree.
+Many fruit trees adorn the grounds, even a Kiwi fruit tree.

 Remember, food is never a fleeting moment in Italy.

 Walk around one of Europe’s largest cities on the Mediterranean Sea for any length of time and you start to understand why.
 Genoa is also Italy’s largest seaport.

-I love the feel of the port, it’s not pretentious in any way and quite raw.
+I love the feel of the port as it’s not pretentious in any way and quite raw.
 There’s a part of the port that seems to be home and a melting pot to many different nationalities and religions, all going about their business and minding no one else’s business – an acceptance of each other.

 Travelling between Pegli and Genoa

 If you’re taking the Metro from Pegli to Genoa, the journey takes about 20 minutes and the bus is about 35 minutes.
-The cost is €1.60 for 100 minutes of travel on buses and trains.
+A ticket costs €1.60 for 100 minutes of travel on buses and trains.

-Principe, is the station to get off the train, which is a tad closer to the old town and sites, than Brignole.
-If you get off too soon, it’s a short easy from Brignole; why not stop off for a coffee here as it’s cheaper than the old town.
+Principe, is the station to get off the train, which is a tad closer to the old town and sites than Brignole.
+If you get off too soon, it’s a short easy from Brignole – why not stop off for a coffee here as it’s cheaper than the old town.

 Gorgeous port area of Genoa and lovely at night, especially with all the Christmas lights this time of year.

-The marina along here has multi-million-dollar craft of all types and varieties, but you won’t be able to enter the heavily watched marina – and rightly so, I guess.
+The marina along here is home to multi-million-dollar craft of all types and varieties, but you won’t be able to enter the heavily watched marina – and rightly so, I guess.

-As expected, you can only catch a bus around some important streets or square when in the historic centre as the incredible amount of caruggi alleys are so narrow that it’s impossible for vehicles.
+As expected, you can only catch a bus around some important streets or square when in the historic centre as the incredible amount of caruggi (alleys) are so narrow that it’s impossible for vehicles.